1. I am obsessed with hand washing.

 I woke up.

-We were to be in the next destnations by 11AM.
 The time was 10.45AM and we could not reach there in 15 minutes.

 That resulted in the commotion.

-Thankfully, it only a dream.
+Thankfully, it was only a dream.

-The topic was about our Auditorium in the Faculty of Dental Sciences.
 We built it to have a capacity of 800 guests.
-Japanese built it but did not provide us with the chairs and amenities.
-The University did not have the money allocation.
-Thanks to Lion's Club we managed to refurbish it.
+Japanese built it but did not provide us with chairs and amenities.

-I was involved in making a separate Network outside the University Network.
 We had only Rs.
-500,000/= and it was not enough to pay the private Network Engineers and the Ethetnet wires fir the Ethernet Connection.
+500,000/= and it was not enough to pay the private Network Engineers and the entire length of Ethernet wires for the Ethernet Connection.

 I calculated the cost and trained a guy named Nimal Gamage to do the Networking on Saturdays.
 We paid him overtime which the University could not oppose.
-Thanks to him we got it running.

-By the way, guy who was in charge of the Apple Networking disappeared with the Apple Computer given as a donations to the University.
-I do not know where he is now.
-Thank god we did not invest on Apple.
+By the way, the guy who was in charge of the Apple Networking disappeared with the Apple Computer given as a donations to the University.

 Coming back to our Auditorium we made it half the capacity to 400 with an additional room divided into two classrooms with 100 chairs for student activities.
 I was in charge of those two classrooms and I used them to Teach Academic English to Dental Students.
-I am not sure what is the makeup of this unit.

 Average Meeting in CEYLON